open-contracting-extensions/government-procurement-agreement/docs/gpa.md

 1. Enter *the number of suppliers that will be permitted to tender* in `tender.secondStage.maximumCandidates`

-This requires the [Second Stage](https://github.com/open-contracting-extensions/ocds_secondStage_extension) extension.
+This requires the [Second Stage Description](https://github.com/open-contracting-extensions/ocds_secondStageDescription_extension) extension.

 1. Add *the criteria that will be used to select [the suppliers]* to `tender.selectionCriteria.description` or, if possible, split this into `SelectionCriterion` objects in the `tender/selectionCriteria/criteria` array.